-To remediate a failing grade in a course taken more than two years ago a student must repeat the course.
+To remediate a failing grade in a course taken more than two years ago or a course for which the minimum attendance requirement was not met, a student must repeat the course.
 Both original and repeat enrollments will be noted on a student's permanent academic record; however, unit credit and grade points are earned only once, and the units and grade points earned for the repeated course will be used in computing the grade point average.

 Students must obtain the Program Chair's approval to repeat a course.
 Given the sequential structuring of and periodic revisions to the curriculum, course repetition may not always be possible.
-If scheduling or revisions prevent repetition of a course, a student may complete an

-Independent Study with the course instructor.
+If scheduling or revisions prevent repetition of a course, a student may complete an Independent Study with the course instructor.
 Please see the Independent Study section of this handbook for more information.
 An Independent Study fee will be assessed for this instruction.